Alex has spent a lifetime in the sewing industry

 Most of us know the name Singer but few are aware of his amazing life story, his rags to riches journey from a little runaway to one of the richest men of his age.
 The story of Isaac Merritt Singer will blow your mind, his wives and lovers his castles and palaces all built on the back of one of the greatest inventions of the 19th century.
 For the first time the most complete story of a forgotten giant is brought to you by Alex Askaroff.

 Now before we get to The Royal Sewing Machine Company of Small Heath, Birmingham, England, and the machines they produced we must talk about the Agenoria.
-The reason is that the Agenoria sewing machine was around slightly before the Royal Sewing Machine Company bought out the company that made the machine.
+The reason is that the Agenoria sewing machine was around slightly before the Royal Sewing Machine Company bought the company that made the Agenoria.
+So although the fabulous Agenoria was later made by The Royal Sewing Machine Company of Small Heath, Birmingham, it also pre-dates it.
 Did that make sense?
 It will become clear I promise.

 Sewing Machine Co into our story.
 It is brief but interesting period of

-The Royal Sewing Machine Company was, in its time a successful middle England firm that hand built superb and collectible machines.
+Let's just quickly name the main sewing machines that The Royal Sewing Machine Company made.
+The Royal Sewing Machine Company was, in its time, a very successful middle England firm that hand built superb and collectible machines.
 The ones that survive today fetch excellent money when they do appear on auction sites.

 The Royal Milton